argonne-lcf/dlio_benchmark/docs/source/config.rst

 DLIO Configuration
 ==============================================
 The characteristics of a workload is specified through a YAML file.
 This file will then be read by `DLIO` to setup the benchmark.
 Below is an example of such a YAML file.
-More examples can be found in the `workload`_ folder.

 .. code-block:: yaml